stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 shout = pack . map toUpper . unpack
 ```

-If you'd like to inspekt the type of a function in the REPL,
+If you'd like to inspect the type of a function in the REPL,
-write `:t` followed by the function name:
+write `:t` followed by the function name.
+Use `:doc`
+to print the function's docstring:

 ```
 > :t unpack
 Prelude.unpack : String -> List Char
+> :doc unpack
+...
 ```

 As can be seen, `String` in Idris2 is a primitive data type